ESedrak/log-parser/README.md

 $ip_address ......... $http_method $url_path
 ```

-- Note: the default regex pattern captures the IP and  (but the http_method is a non-capturing group)
+- Note: the default regex pattern captures the IP and URL (but the http_method is a non-capturing group)

 E.g